Bug Powder Dust

-"Bug Powder Dust" is a song by English musician Bomb the Bass featuring the vocals of Justin Warfield, released in September 1994 as the first single from Bomb the Bass's third album, Clear (1995).
+"Bug Powder Dust" is a song by English musician Bomb the Bass featuring the vocals of Justin Warfield, released on 19 September 1994 as the first single from Bomb the Bass's third album, Clear (1995).

 Chart performance

 "Bug Powder Dust" reached number 24 on the UK Singles Chart and was voted Select magazine's single of the year in 1994.
 It also charted in Australia, peaking at number 34 on the ARIA Singles Chart in February 1995.

 Music video

 The accompanying music video for "Bug Powder Dust" was directed by British-born American actor and filmmaker Alex Winter and produced by Larry Perel for Propaganda.
 It was released on 12 September 1994 and is an Apocalypse Now journey up river in Belize.